 Management of early rheumatoid arthritis; Scottish Intercollegiate Guidelines Network - SIGN (February 2011)

-Adalimumab, etanercept, infliximab, certolizumab pegol, golimumab, tocilizumab and abatacept for rheumatoid arthritis not previously treated with DMARDs or after conventional DMARDs only have failed; NICE Technology Appraisal, January 2016
+Adalimumab, etanercept, infliximab, certolizumab pegol, golimumab, tocilizumab and abatacept for rheumatoid arthritis not previously treated with DMARDs or after conventional DMARDs only have failed; NICE Technology Appraisal Guidance, January 2016